-When Hosokawa Tadatoshi moved from the fief of Buzen to take control of the fief of Higo in 1632, two master potters were appointed.
-One of these was Genhichi, the first of a long line of potters of the Hinkoji family, and the other was Hachizaemon, the first of successive generations of potters from the Katsuragi family.
-It was the appointment of these two men that is said to have marked the beginnings of the making of Shodai Yaki.
+When Hosokawa Tadatoshi moved from the fief of Buzen to take control of the fief of Higo in 1632, he appointed as master potters Genhichi Hinkoji and Hachizaemon Katsuragi, whose respective descendants would continue to produce pottery for generations.
+The appointment of these two men marked the birth of Shodai Yaki.

-Much later on in 1836 and under a directive from the local clan, Senoue Rinemon, an official of the Shogunate, built the Senoue kiln as part of a program promoting industry in the area.
-The skills and techniques associated with the production of Shodai Yaki have been handed down over the years and it is the Noda and Chikashige families, which have inherited them and still use them to this day.
+Just over two centuries later, in 1836, Senoue Rinemon, an official of the Shogunate, built the Senoue kiln under a directive from the local clan to promote industry in the area.
+Handed down over the years, the skills and techniques associated with the production of Shodai Yaki have been inherited by the Noda and Chikashige families, who use them to this day.

-Made from a local iron rich clay, a particular feature of this ware is its bold and yet simple character.
-By modifying the blend of glazes and by utilizing the changes which take place at different firing temperatures, delicate control is exercised over the production of colors for the blue, yellow and white Shodai Yaki.
-In addition, the dribbled, extravagant patterns and the depth of color of the glazes harmonize with the forms of the pieces, to produce this sense of bold simplicity.
+Made from a local iron-rich clay, Shodai Yaki exhibits a bold yet simple character.
+By varying the blend of glazes and taking advantage of the changes that result from different firing temperatures, delicate blues, yellows and whites can be produced.
+The extravagant free-flowing patterns and the deep color of the glaze harmonize with the forms of the pieces to produce their bold simplicity.

 How to make

-Elutriated clay is formed through wheel throwing and other methods.
-The clay is dried and then biscuit fired at around 800°C. The biscuit is immersed or flushed with glaze that are mainly composed of straw ash or wood ash, and then baked at 1,300°C.
+The elutriated clay is wheel-thrown and molded before being dried and biscuit-fired at around 800°C. The biscuit is then dipped in or covered with a glaze composed mainly of straw ash or wood ash and fired at 1,300°C.